dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 > Do you consider the Service class an unnecessary layer?

 Yes, I do.
-Since I'm using this architecture, there is almost never a reason (except: see above exception) to create those Service classes any longer.
+I've been using this design for over eight years now, and I've almost never seen a reason (except: see above exception) to create those Service classes any longer.
 The Command Handler has become the new Service.
 Even better, when you're building a Web API, I also prefer even stripping out controllers, since they become empty shells that only forward the operation.
 You can find more information about this, [here](https://github.com/dotnetjunkie/solidservices/).

 ---
 #### gizero - 01 September 18